stormpath/stormpath-documentation/source/multitenancy.rst

 To help you decide which strategy is best, answer the following questions:

-- **Can a user access multiple tenants with the same credentials?**
+- **Can a user only sign-up for one tenant with a particular email address?** (As opposed to being able to use the same email address to access multiple tenants)

 - **Will your tenants all have different password strength requirements?**